hyunjimoon/SBC/README.md

 backend_var <- SBC_example_backend("normal_var", interface = "rstan")
 ```

+_Note: Using the `cmdstanr` interface, a small number of rejected steps will be reported.
+Those are false positives and do not threaten validity (they happen during warmup).
+This is a result of difficulties in parsing the output of `cmdstanr`.
+We are working on a resolution._

 You can use `SBC_print_example_model("normal_var")` to inspect the model used.

 We generate 50 simulated datasets and perform SBC: